 The avocado (avocado comes from the Aztec word ‘ahuacatl‘, which means ‘testicle’), defined by Hemingway ‘fruit of Paradise’, also known as the ‘perfect berry‘ and the ‘Alligator Pear’ due to its elongated shape and wrinkled green skin and scales reminiscent of an alligator (also as its shape resembles the eye of an alligator).

-The green flesh of the avocado has many beneficial properties for the body and according to nutritionists contains all the nutrients that a person needs to survive.
+The green flesh of the avocado has many beneficial properties for the body and, according to nutritionists, contains almost all the nutrients that a person would need to survive.
 As if that weren’t enough, the avocado lends itself to the preparation of many recipes and dishes, although the best way to enjoy it is perhaps in a fresh salad.

 Eating avocado helps to regulate blood pressure, the high content of magnesium and potassium (equivalent to 2-3 bananas) and monounsaturated fats helps to reduce the cholesterol levels in the blood, to ensure that the circulatory system functions properly and preserve the health of the heart and arteries.